 UNICEF Ambassador since 2008

 Joel Madden, lead vocalist for the multi-platinum band Good Charlotte, was appointed a UNICEF Ambassador in 2008.
-Joel continuously supports UNICEF and its mission to save and improve children's lives by encouraging family, friends, and fans to donate to the U.S. Fund for UNICEF and support UNICEF via his social networks and media interviews.
+Joel continuously supports UNICEF and its mission to save and improve children's lives by encouraging family, friends, and fans to donate to the UNICEF USA and support UNICEF via his social networks and media interviews.

 UNICEF's Emergency Relief Efforts